CROCODILE-CESM/CrocoGallery/pr-6/_sources/notebooks/tutorials/walkthrough.rst

 Follow the steps in `Installation instructions <https://crocodile-cesm.github.io/CrocoDash/installation>`_ to set up CrocoDash on your local machine.
 We will be working through the basic demo (demos/gallery/notebooks/tutorials/minimal_demo_rect.ipynb), which is designed to help you familiarize yourself with the basic steps of using CrocoDash, no additional features.
 Please open up that demo in the CrocoDash environment to get started.

 Then, head to the :ref:`cesm` to setup the CESM.
-Once that is done, head the jupyter notebook demo or follow along below!
+Once that is done, head to the jupyter notebook demo & follow along below!

 Basic Demo Overview
 ----------------------